Skip to main content

 Catalytic converters are part of your vehicle's exhaust system.
 It recombines gasses to reduce harmful emissions, such as mixing carbon monoxide with oxygen so it becomes carbon dioxide before being expelled.
 They can reduce around 90% of harmful toxins in the air.

 Catalytic converters are attached to the exhaust pipe underneath a vehicle.
 It’s a metal box with a ceramic honeycomb inside.
 The honeycomb is coated with platinum (Pt), palladium (Pd) and rhodium (Rh).
-These metals resist oxidation, acid, and corrosion which means they can stand up to chemicals released in a car engine.
+These metals resist oxidation, acid, and corrosion, which means they can stand up to chemicals released in a car engine.

-Why do people steal a catalytic converter?
+Why do people steal catalytic converters?

 People steal catalytic converters because they are easy to remove from vehicles and the precious metals inside.
 With minimal skills and tools, thieves can remove the converter quite quickly and be on their way to selling to a junkyard or the black market.